 Clone Detection Approaches

 So, how do we detect clone apps?
-A simple approach is to check the private key of the owner of the app as every mobile app has to be prima facie signed by the owner before it is uploaded to the play store.
+A simple approach is to check the private key of the owner of the app as every mobile app has to be prima facie signed by the owner before it is uploaded to the Play Store.
 So, the ownership of two similar apps can be verified by checking the key of the apps.
 If the keys are different, then there are chances that the apps might be clones.
-This situation is pretty common for a mobile app development company in india as companies here are fierce competitors.
+This situation is pretty common for a mobile app development company in India as companies here are fierce competitors.

 Feature-Based Clone Detection